- Up to $57,000 in sign-on and retention bonuses

-- Recent flying agreement with United Airlines requires significant growth in Air Wisconsin’s pilot workforce which will produce rapid upgrades;
+- Flying agreement with United Airlines requires significant growth in Air Wisconsin’s pilot workforce; 450-500 pilots needed over the next 2 years!

 - All pilots have the opportunity for a defined path to United through the Career Pathway Program

 - Earn between $291,000 and $340,000 with benefits in your first three years of employment when you upgrade in 13 months.